nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 The sample uses the :option:`CONFIG_ZIGBEE_LIBRARY_NCP_DEV` Kconfig option, which is available in the :ref:`development version of the ZBOSS stack libraries <nrfxlib:zboss_configuration>` (managed by the :option:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` Kconfig option, also enabled by default).
 The NCP Kconfig option extends the compilation process with an implementation of the ZBOSS API serialization through NCP commands.
 It also implements the ZBOSS default signal handler function, which controls the ZBOSS and commissioning logic.

+The sample is built to work with bootloader, see :ref:`zigbee_ncp_bootloader` for more information.

 The NCP application creates and starts a ZBOSS thread as well as the communication channel for NCP commands that are exchanged between the connectivity device and the host processor.